schlatterbeck/pgapack/docs/sphinx/part2.rst

-The end of generation function (which is null by default) may be used for gathering statistics about the GA, displaying custom output, or even call a hill-climber, etc.
-This function is called after all generational computation is complete, but before the population pointers (``PGA_NEWPOP``, ``PGA_OLDPOP``) have been switched and the standard PGAPack output printed.
-Therefore, be sure to use ``PGA_NEWPOP`` as the population pointer.
+The end of generation function (which is null by default) may be used for gathering statistics about the GA, displaying custom output, or even call a hill-climber, etc.  This function is called after all generational computation is complete, but before the population pointers (:c:macro:`PGA_NEWPOP`, :c:macro:`PGA_OLDPOP`) have been switched and the standard PGAPack output printed.
+Therefore, be sure to use :c:macro:`PGA_NEWPOP` as the population pointer.
 There is no mechanism for suppressing the standard PGAPack generational output.

 The genetic distance function computes the genetic distance of two individuals.
 It is used when restricted tournament selection is in use.
-In addition it is used when reporting of genetic distance is selected by calling :c:func:`PGASetPrintOptions` with ``PGA_REPORT_GENE_DISTANCE``.
+In addition it is used when reporting of genetic distance is selected by calling :c:func:`PGASetPrintOptions` with :c:macro:`PGA_REPORT_GENE_DISTANCE`.
 There are implementations for the standard data types: For binary alleles it uses the hamming distance.
 For real- and integer valued genes it uses an allele-by-allele absolute value of the difference by default (also know as Manhattan distance), i.e.